2020 Labor Day Holiday Weekend Around RenoLabor Day Things To Do in Reno, Sparks, and Lake Tahoe

 Reno 1868 FC Soccer

 Our Reno 1868 FC soccer team takes on the Portland Timbers 2 in a home game at Greater Nevada Field.
-It's on Saturday, August 31, 2019 and starts at 6:45 p.m.
+It's on Saturday, September 5, 2020.
+At this writing, games are being played with no fans in the stadium, but you might check to see if that has changed.

 Labor Day at Lake Tahoe

 There are two great places at Lake Tahoe for Labor Day play.
 On the north shore near Incline Village, check out Sand Harbor for a beautiful beach, picnic areas, a nice visitor center, and more.
 Down near the city of South Lake Tahoe is Taylor Creek Visitor Center, operated by the U.S. Forest Service.
-This excellent facility offers lots of family friendly activities and is ADA accessible.
-There are fun and easy interpretive trails, the fascinating Stream Profile Chamber, and access to beaches on Lake Tahoe.
-It's next door to the Tallac Historic Site.
+However, it is closed for the season.
+There are still other things to do - fun and easy interpretive trails and access to beaches on Lake Tahoe.

 Labor Day in Virginia City